 Continuum of Evidence for Home Visiting Models

 FRIENDS National Resource Center. (n.d.).
-Evidence-based practice in CBCAP.
-Retrieved from [https://friendsnrc.org/evaluation-toolkit](https://friendsnrc.org/evaluation-toolkit)
+Evidence-based practice in CBCAP. [https://friendsnrc.org/evaluation-toolkit](https://friendsnrc.org/evaluation-toolkit)

 Child Care and Early Education Research Connections. (n.d.).
-Child care & early education glossary.
-Retrieved from [https://www. researchconnections.org/childcare/childcare-glossary](https://www.researchconnections.org/childcare/childcare-glossary)
+Child care & early education glossary. [https://www. researchconnections.org/childcare/childcare-glossary](https://www.researchconnections.org/childcare/childcare-glossary)

 Philadelphia’s Department of Behavioral Health and Intellectual disAbility Services. (n.d.).
-Frequently asked questions: Evidence-based practices.
-Retrieved from [https://dbhids.org/epic/frequently-asked-questions#toggle-id-4](https://dbhids.org/epic/frequently-asked-questions#toggle-id-4)
+Frequently asked questions: Evidence-based practices. [https://dbhids.org/epic/frequently-asked-questions#toggle-id-4](https://dbhids.org/epic/frequently-asked-questions#toggle-id-4)